macnick/filter-challenges/README.md

 ### Features

 1. It temporarily removes all completed projects from the list.
-User can see the full list by reloading the page.
-Currently works on Coding Challenges, and Professional skills.
+User can see the full list by clicking the `Show Completed` button.
+Currently works on Projects, Coding Challenges, and Professional skills.

 ### Future Features

 1. Add an icon
-2. Make it work on the Projects list.

 ### Installation